TENANTS – PROTECT YOUR DEPOSIT BY FOLLOWING THESE BASIC TIPS

-“Whilst it is only right and proper that a landlord owner has the basic right to expect their property to be kept in good condition – it is also equally important that tenants have the confidence to have a deposit returned if they have shown care and respect during their stay,” says Sarah Powell of property letting and management specialists Belvoir Sheffield.
+“Whilst it is only right and proper that a landlord owner has the basic right to expect their property to be kept in good condition – it is also equally important that tenants have the confidence to have a deposit returned if they have shown care and respect during their stay,” says Dorian Gonsalves, Commercial Director of property letting and management specialists Belvoir, with a national network of over 160 offices throughout the UK.

-Sarah who part owns Belvoir Sheffield on Campo Lane, Sheffield adds: “We feel it is important for all tenants to fully understand ways in which they can protect this independently safeguarded money.
+Julie Davis who owns Belvoir Colchester in Eld Lane, adds: “We feel it is important for all tenants to fully understand ways in which they can protect this independently safeguarded money.

 “A tenant who takes responsibility for keeping their rented home up to the proper standard and who communicates promptly any issues as they arise, with either their landlord or letting agent, should rarely end up in dispute when the time comes for them to move on.”